 On July 1, 2008, the Swiss law implementing the 1996 WIPO Internet Treaties entered into force.
-Rights holders' proposals to make clear that the private copy exception did not cover copying from illegal sources and that it is subject to a general remuneration obligation; to extend the term of protection for performers and producers in sound recordings; and to remove a provision that provided a broad exception to the anti-circumvention/TPMs obligations for all non-infringing uses were not approved.
-In addition, the Swiss Copyright Act now establishes an "observatory" mechanism to monitor "misuse" of TPMs; it is not clear yet how the mechanism will fulfill its role.
-Provisions on mandatory collective management must be amended and anti-camcording legislation should be adopted.
+Right holders' proposals (a) to make clear that the private copy exception should not cover copying from illegal sources; (b) that such copies should not be subject to a general remuneration obligation; (c) to extend the term of protection for performers and producers in sound recordings; and (d) to remove a provision that provided a broad exception to the anti-circumvention/technological protection measures (TPMs) obligations for all non-infringing uses were not approved.
+In addition, the Swiss Copyright Act now establishes an "observatory" mechanism to monitor "misuse" of TPMs; it still remains unclear how the mechanism will fulfil its role.
+Provisions on mandatory collective management must be amended and anti-camcording legislation should be urgently adopted.

-The vast majority of European countries have amended their laws to meet their WIPO Internet Treaties and all EU member states have implemented the EC Copyright Directive adopted in 2001.
-Switzerland also committed to implement these Treaties on June 21, 2001, when it signed an agreement, which extends the coverage of the EFTA Convention to the protection of intellectual property (Chapter VII, Article 19 and Annex J to the Convention).
+All EU Member States have amended their laws to implement the WIPO Internet Treaties since adoption of the EC Copyright Directive in 2001.
+Switzerland also committed to implement these Treaties on June 21, 2001, when it signed an agreement, which extends the coverage of the EFTA Convention to the protection of intellectual property (Chapter VII, Article 19 and Annex J to the Convention).3

 Private Copy Exception: While efforts were made by rights holders during the debates on the bills as they were being developed to ensure that the private copy exception in Article 19 of the copyright law did not apply to copies made from obviously illegal sources, such a clarification was not made in the final law.
-Unfortunately, the Explanatory Memorandum in the "Botschaft" to the draft dated March 10, 2006, issued by the Swiss government states that there should be no distinction whether the work or phonogram comes from a lawful or unlawful source.
+Unfortunately, the Swiss government's Explanatory Memorandum in the "Botschaft" to the draft dated March 10, 2006 states that there should be no distinction whether the work or phonogram comes from a lawful or unlawful source.
 Consequently, it could be argued on the basis of this Memorandum that the making of copies from unlawful sources would be allowed.
 That position encourages copyright infringement on a massive scale, is clearly inconsistent with the three-step test and other international norms, and threatens the vitality of Switzerland's digital environment.